fwong03/celery/docs/userguide/calling.rst

     Maximum number of seconds (float or integer) to wait between retries.
 Default is 0.2.

-For example, the default policy correlates to:
+For example, take the following retry policy:

 .. code-block:: python